UMN-Kernel-Object/ukoos/doc/getting-started/windows.md

 # Windows 11 Setup Guide

 We need to install everything needed for running our environment.

-Begin by installing WSL
+First, install WSL.
 To install WSL, verify Hardware Virtualization is enabled.
 Note all pre-installed Windows 11 computers should come with Virtualization enabled.
 Go to [this link](https://support.microsoft.com/en-us/windows/enable-virtualization-on-windows-c5578302-6e43-4b4b-a449-8ced115f58e1) to learn how to enable Hardware Virtualization.